 But most of the increase in the value of housing reflects increases in the price of land.
 These higher land prices mainly reflect restrictions on the effective supply of residential land – both limits on rezoning for urban infill and limits on developing land at the urban fringe – at a time when demand for land is growing strongly.

 Of course, most Australians don’t buy a home outright: instead, they borrow to purchase a home.
 Housing affordability is falling mainly because it takes longer to pay back the principal on a mortgage.
 That takes longer because house prices have risen much faster than incomes.
-And minal incomes are not rising as fast to overtake the minal amount originally paid for a home.
+And nominal incomes are not rising as fast to overtake the nominal amount originally paid for a home.

 Higher house prices and debts may not currently mean higher mortgage payments, given lower interest rates.
 But they do increase the risks.
 If interest rates rise by just 2 percentage points, mortgage payments on a new home will cost more of a household’s income than at any time in the past two decades.
 With interest rates across the globe at historic lows, the risk of an interest rate rise is real.
 And because wages aren’t rising fast, households are burdened by big interest payments for much longer.